-Visio flowcharts of the following processes are given on the following pages:
+Visio flowcharts of the following processes are provided on the following pages:

-- Information services for postgraduate students, staff and researchers
+- Information services for postgraduate students, academic staff and researchers

 - Information services for undergraduate students

 - Training and awareness

 - Liaison and marketing

 - Collection development

-KEY ROLE PLAYERS KEY ROLE ACTIVITIES Director Client Services Lead and direct institutional library and information access services in particular Loan and Information Services for success model delivery.
-Managers Information Services Information Services support the Director Client Services as a member of the senior management team in strategic planning and development of Library Services; to achieve the goals of the library; by ensuring that optimal information- and research support be delivered to students, researchers and staff of the NWU through effective and innovative delivery of information management; ensure that relevant and current information sources are available, to coordinate training and to apply quality assurance with a strong on-going customer focus.
+KEY ROLE PLAYERS KEY ROLE ACTIVITIES Director Information and Learning Services Lead and direct institutional library and information access services in particular Loan and Information Services for success model delivery.
+Director Open Scholarship Lead and direct institutional library's open scholarship services in particular Open Access and Open data, Research metrics, as well as Research infrastructure, for success model delivery.
+Managers Information Services Information Services support the Director Information and Learning Services as a member of the senior management team in strategic planning and development of Library Services; to achieve the goals of the library; by ensuring that optimal information- and research support be delivered to students, researchers and staff of the NWU through effective and innovative delivery of information management; ensure that relevant and current information sources are available, to coordinate training and to apply quality assurance with a strong on-going customer focus.
 Librarian Research Support The purpose of this position is to provide an expert research support service to postgraduate students and researchers; to develop a data management programme; to liaise with relevant role players regarding scholarly communication, research output and the institutional repository; to provide research specific training; to develop a programme for young researchers; to manage the research commons as a dedicated space conducive to research.
 Librarian Undergraduate Support The purpose of this position is to promote the role of the library as academic partner in the advancement of academic success of undergraduate students; to provide an information support service to undergraduate students; to develop and present a training programme for undergraduate students; to develop and maintain a LibGuide for the Information commons and to also manage and market the commons in support of the undergraduate learning environment.
 Faculty Librarians The purpose of the these positions is to provide a general and subject-specific information service to library users, including in-depth assistance to postgraduate students, researchers and academic staff; to provide instruction and assistance in identifying, evaluating, and interpreting appropriate information sources to become independent information users; to market library services and sources; to identify and recommend relevant information sources for acquisition in collaboration with academic staff, to support research, teaching and learning.

+- LIS Information Literacy Guidelines

+- LIS Collection Development Guidelines

-- LIS Information Literacy Guidelines Guidelines on Services according to user categories
+- Guidelines on Services according to user categories